Skip to Content

 Seth is the lead attorney for billions of dollars of P3, energy and real estate structured finance and development projects.
 He advises governments, developers, financiers, investors and rating agencies in structuring, developing, operating and leasing private and governmental projects.

-Seth is also the Executive Director of Energy Communities Alliance the organization of local governments adjacent to nuclear energy, DOE, NNSA and national laboratory facilities.
-He works on nuclear energy policy and projects and regularly speaks on nuclear energy issues in domestic and international conferences and meetings.
-He has published several papers on financing nuclear energy projects and has worked on federal legislation facilitating nuclear and clean energy development.
+Beyond his transaction practice, Seth services as the Executive Director of Energy Communities Alliance the national organization representing local governments adjacent to nuclear energy, DOE, NNSA and national laboratory facilities.
+He works on nuclear energy policy and projects and is a frequent speaker on nuclear energy issues in domestic and international conferences and meetings.
+He has published several papers on financing and structuring nuclear energy projects, stakeholder engagement, real estate conveyances, used nuclear fuel issues, and nuclear policy and has worked on federal legislation facilitating nuclear and clean energy development and federal power purchases.